SimrahRuqiya/project-l2s/README.md

 Our web and mobile project that implements a car rental system that will provide users with a great booking experience.

 Tech Stack
-Frontend: HTML, CSS, Semantic UI, Mustache
+Frontend: HTML, CSS, Semantic UI, Mustache <br>
-Backend: Java Spring Boot
+Backend: Java Spring Boot <br>
-Database: MariaDB
+Database: MariaDB <br>

 Features
 - Users can view and filter vehicles